What does it all mean?

 The appraisal will generally focus on a specific aspect of the business, such as its growth potential, competitive advantage, or simply equipment appraisals.

-It is important to note that a business’ worth is not always the same as its market value.
-The market value is what someone is willing to pay for the business today, while the business’ worth takes into account its future earnings potential.
+It is essential to note that a business’s worth is not always equivalent to its market value.
+The market value is what someone is willing to pay for the business today, while the business’s worth takes into account its future earnings potential.

-As such, a business’ worth can be much higher than its current market value.
+As such, a business’s worth can be much higher than its current market value.

 How do these three terms differ from one another?